ericmagnuson/Codometer/README.md

 ## Instructions

 Save and run this script in the topmost directory of your project.
-Alternatively, run the script from Github (without saving it to your computer) by using the following command:
+Alternatively, run the script from Github (without saving it to your computer) by running the following command on your command line:

 ```shell
 bash < <(curl -s https://raw.github.com/ericmagnuson/Codometer/master/Codometer.sh)